What is erectile dysfunction?

 Erectile dysfunction can also occur after treatment, including surgery on the spinal cord or prostate.

-Your chances of being affected by erectile dysfunction increase with age, drug or alcohol use, and are higher if you are overweight or obese.
+Your chances of being affected by erectile dysfunction increase with age, drug or alcohol use, and are higher if you are overweight.

 Can erectile dysfunction be prevented?